xmos/lib_audio_dsp/doc/01_tool_user_guide/setup.rst

    .. figure:: ../images/config_error.png
       :width: 80%

-      Run error of the Jupyter Notebook
+      Run Error of the Jupyter Notebook

 Once the setup phase is complete, the user can proceed to either creating a custom pipeline, mapping the pipeline to audio input or output sources, or deploying the pipeline to the xcore.